Get Your Numbers Right

 Until xlPrecision is upgraded for 64-bit compatibility, I would suggest any of the following:

-First, just an FYI that versions of office for which 64-bit versions are available (2010, 2013, and 2016) will not install 32-bit versions and 64-bit versions in the same installation of Windows.
+First, just an FYI that versions of office for which 64-bit versions are available (2010, 2013, 2016, & 2019) will not install 32-bit versions and 64-bit versions in the same installation of Windows.
 As far as I know there is no workaround.

 -- If you're on Windows 8 or 10, it has a virtualization technology called "Hyper-V" which will let you run any version of Windows in a virtual machine.
 Then you can install 32-bit Office in a "Hyper-V" virtual machine in which you've installed Windows 7 or 8.
 Hyper-V has minimum hardware requirements but most computers made since 2010 meet the requirements (i3/i5/i7 or later).
 Note that Windows on Hyper-V will have to be activated with a valid license for whatever version of Windows you install on it.